 - When will PL start selling the sticky paper?
 While we will soon start offering the extra sticky paper for purchase, you should not have to be concerned about that for a long time, if you use the provided sticky paper sparingly.
 I have cleaned sensors about 20 times using my sensor gel stick so far and I have only used about 1.5 sticky papers.
 Since the sensor gel stick surface is not as sticky as the paper, you should not have to worry about picking up stuff from the paper back to the sensor gel stick (as long as it is dust and not something like oil).
 If the sensor gel stick is too dirty, or you have cleaned up oil before, then it might be best to use untouched sticky paper.

 - Is it OK to clean the sensor gel stick with water or some other chemical solution if one runs out of paper?
-No, it is definitely not OK to do that.
-If you use chemicals or even water to clean the sensor gel stick surface, you might damage the sticky surface of the sensor gel stick.
-Once the “stickyness” is gone, the sensor gel stick basically becomes trash.
-Because of this, my recommendation is to always use the sticky paper, even if you happen to drop the sensor gel stick on the ground.
+It is safe to use tap water to clean the gel head, as instructed in this article.
+Please do not use any chemical solutions, as you might damage the sticky surface of the sensor gel stick.

 The video is quite detailed and covers the many different steps of cleaning a sensor using the sensor gel stick – everything from charging the camera battery to checking for dust spots using the camera zoom function.